 Shareholders, acting alone or in concert, of an issuer acquiring 95 per cent of the issuer capital and its voting rights must notify the CSSF when they reach this limit or cease to reach it.
-This notification is required in order to trigger the compulsory withdrawal or redemption of the securities held by other shareholders (Luxembourg Law of 21 July 2012).
+This notification is required in order to trigger the compulsory withdrawal or redemption of the securities held by other shareholders (Luxembourg Law of 21 July 2012 on mandatory squeeze-out and sell-out of securities of companies currently admitted or previously admitted to trading on a regulated market or having been offered to the public).